 The 90s subculture of ganguro girls is still alive and well in Shibuya, and even more so at the Ganguro Café.
-This café serves up delicious food treats and drinks, all served by ganguro girls.
+This café serves up delicious food treats and drinks; all served by ganguro girls.

-This subculture took off before the turn of the millennium and features tanned skin and colorful makeup, which seems to take a long time to prepare.
+This subculture took off before the turn of the millennium and featured tanned skin and colorful makeup, which seems to take a long time to prepare.
 However, this isn’t just a café to get up close with ganguro girls, who can also get a full makeover for 6,500 yen to look like a ganguro girl.

 20. Have a cup of coffee with a gorgeous little animal at one of Tokyo’s famous animal cafes

-There are a variety of cafes around Tokyo, including owl and rabbit cafes, and in Shibuya you can try perhaps one of the most elegant cat cafes around - Cat Cafe MoCHA.
+There are a variety of cafes around Tokyo, including owl and rabbit cafes, and in Shibuya, you can try perhaps one of the most elegant cat cafes around - Cat Cafe MoCHA.
 Just remember you can’t take the cats home!

 21. Take a lesson and become a true taiko drummer

-At TAIKO-LAB there are different kinds of classes just waiting for their future taiko drummer stars.
+At TAIKO-LAB, there are different kinds of classes just waiting for their future taiko drummer stars.